mmunhall/flumer/README.md

 #### Networking ####

-Create host mapping on host to VM (i.e., update `/etc/hosts/` with an entry for quickstart.cloudera that points to the IP address of the VM).
+Create host mapping on host to VM (i.e., update `/etc/hosts/` with an entry for _quickstart.cloudera_ that points to the IP address of the VM.

 ### HDFS ###